philtersoup/friend/README.md

 This is monophonic at the moment in "Learn" mode, so play single notes, maybe across different octaves to get the best results.

+# Installation

+1. For the non Github friendly crowd, click on "Clone Repo / Download as Zip" on the top.
+2. Drag the "sj.Friend.amxd" file and put it in a new empty MIDI Track inside Ableton.
+3. This is a MIDI EFFECT meaning that it only generates MIDI data and not audio, so you need to put in an Ableton Instrument / VST or route it out to your external MIDI gear.

 # Things to do